dewaka/PassGen/README.md

 # PassGen

-A powerful command-line password and passphrase generator written in Rust with customizable alphabets, multiple wordlists, and password strength analysis.
+A command-line password and passphrase generator written in Rust with customizable alphabets, multiple wordlists, and password strength analysis.

 ## Features